MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 Sometimes a page doesn't always show in a recorded flow but depends on data or settings.
 One example could be the confirm shown when closing a sales order.
 To handle this, you can make the page an optional page, which means that the steps under the page will only be run if the page is shown.
 To make a page optional, select the recorder step for "Page X was shown" in the Page Scripting step list, select the ... context menu, and choose "Make this an optional page".

-The steps that happen on that page will be shown indented, to indicate that here are optional, depending on page being shown.
+The steps that happen on that page when indented, to indicate that here are optional, depending on page being shown.

 ## Play back a recording

-You can replay a recording that you just captured, as long as you haven't closed the page scropting tool.
+You can replay a recording that you captured, as long as you haven't closed the page scripting tool.
 You can also play a recording was saved in a file or share as a link

 .
-To play a recording, whether just captured or opened from a file, select the Play button in the toolbar
+To play a recording, whether just captured or opened from a file, select the Play button in the toolbar.

 During playback you can: